 This is why over the years, competing scoring models have been created.
 If you’re simply monitoring your credit as you improve it, looking at a different score can still give you a useful benchmark for your progress — although it’s recommended you pull your FICOs right before applying for a major loan.

 FICO aside, what’s good for the 1,000 other types?

-This, my friend, is where it’s going to get a bit tricky, because the definition of “good” will vary since every score uses different formulas and often different number ranges.
+This is where it’s going to get a bit tricky, because the definition of “good” will vary since every score uses different formulas and often different number ranges.

 Here’s a rundown on some of the most common types: